SAP-samples/build-codejam/exercises/ex2-SAP-Build-Apps/ex2.1/README.md

 - What type of styling and layouting can you do in your app?

 - Why do you need data variables if you create a data resource?
 In other words, what is the purpose of a data resource and what is the purpose of a data variable?
+Is there a way to avoid data variables?

 ## Further Study